suhasmaddali/suhasmaddali/README.md

 ### 📄📃 My HTML5, CSS3 and Bootstrap Projects

 <img src = "https://github.com/suhasmaddali/HTML5-CSS3-and-bootstrap-projects/blob/main/images/webpage.gif" width = "500"/>

+With the help of the tools such as HTML, CSS and bootstrap, website is designed to help users in easier navigation.

 &emsp;&emsp; 🍔 [__Adare Restaurant Webpage__](https://github.com/suhasmaddali/Adare-Restaurant-Webpage) - A website is designed with knowledge of HTML and CSS.
 Styling is also done with the CSS stylesheets that really helps in building effective designs.
 Users are able to book a reservation along with locating the exact place where the restaurant is present.
 In addition, an youtube video is also embedded in the homepage so that visiters take a look before ordering the foods in the restaurant.